zbrozo/3d-objects-generator-and-viewer/README.md

 ## Generator usage manual

-Objects can be created by defining main object type (using --t option) and additional component objects.
+Objects can be created by defining main object type (using --n option) and component objects to process.
+Default one is "composite" object.
 Please look below for details.

 Please look into run.sh file to see how they are defined.